Icon-Newsletter

 2. Choose the Right Credit Card for You

-3. Visit the Bank
+3. Visit the Bank to Apply

 Once you've decided on the credit card to apply for, go to the nearest branch of your bank of choice to open a savings account or time deposit for your application.

 Make sure to bring your valid IDs and the amount for your hold-out deposit.
-If you're an expat or foreign resident, bring your work permit, Alien Certificate of Registration (ACR) or embassy accreditation documents just in case the bank asks for it.
+If you're an expat or foreign resident, bring your work permit, Alien Certificate of Registration (ACR), or embassy accreditation documents just in case the bank asks for it.

 4. Submit the Required Documents